continuumizm/cizm-website/posts/swu-fm-goes-on-air.md

   swufm starts broadcasting & beaming to the community & world today.
-From beginnings as a temporary exhibition to getting public support for the station & and being awarded an FM license, building the studio, and then covid launch delays –it's been a journey for hard-working heads like Ollie and the team.
+From beginnings as a temporary exhibition to getting public support for the station & and being awarded an FM license, building the studio, and then covid launch delays –it's been a journey for hard-working heads like Ollie and the team for sure.
 summary: SWU.FM a new FM radio station in Bristol is on the air officially & legally after a long evolution and looks to draw from rich pool of underground dance music artists and soundsystem culture roots of the community for an